 if previously, we had done

-d = 10.**(6. + 0.1*arange(61))
+dens = 10.**(6. + 0.1*arange(61))

-fe14 = ch.ion('fe_14', temperature = 2.e+6, density = d)
+fe14 = ch.ion('fe_14', 2.e+6, dens)

 then the plot of relative intensities vs density would appear